 Fourth on the list is to bring an extra jacket or sweater.
 Even if you have used a poncho or umbrella, you will more than likely still end up wet.
 Sometimes, later in the day, it would be a nice pick me up to put on a dry sweater or jacket and continue on with your day.

 Fifth on the list of rainy day items for Disneyland is to rent a locker.
 This way you can store your extra clothing items and not carry everything around.
-You can access your locker how ever many times you like throughout the day.
+You can access your locker as many times you like throughout the day.
 Just don’t forget your items!
 If you happen to forget them, contact Lost and Found.

 Lockers are located inside of Disneyland, California Adventure and outside of the entrance to Disneyland and California Adventure.